Roberts Creek Lake

 - Hard Surface Boat Ramp

-Roberts Creek Lake fishery is currently in good condition.
-High lake levels have made for good spawning and growth conditions.
-The bluegills sampled in 2010 were some of the best quality bluegills Roberts Creek has had.
-They were very abundant and ranged in size from 3 to just under 8.5 inches.
-Many bluegill were 7 to 8 inches and in excellent body condition.
-White and black crappie are both present.
-Black crappie are the most abundant and are averaging 8.5 inches with the largest just over 9.5 inches.
-White crappie are fewer in number, but some are larger in size.
-White crappie sizes range from 6 to 12 inches.
-Largemouth bass were sampled in low numbers ranging in size from 8 to 16 inches.
-High water conditions at the time of sampling may have limited the bass catch.
-Channel catfish are abundant in all sizes from 11 to 29 inches.
+The bluegills sampled in 2013 were very abundant and ranged in size from 4 to 7.5 inches.
+White and black crappie are both present in good numbers.
+Black crappie are the most abundant and are mostly 7 to 9 inches.
+White crappie are fewer in number, but larger in size.
+Many white crappie were 9 to 11 inches.
+Largemouth bass were sampled in low numbers due to high lake levels at the time of sampling.
+A fair bass population can be expected with fish at all sizes up to 20 inches.
+Channel catfish are very abundant in all sizes from 9 to 29 inches with a large group of fish between 11 and 16 inches.
 Since Roberts Creek is connected to Red Rock Reservoir during high water, other game fish species do migrate in at mostly low numbers.
 The additional game fish found include white bass, wipers, walleye, and flathead catfish.
-(2010)
+(2013)

 Download Printable Lake Map